Moir\'e surface states and enhanced superconductivity in topological insulators: Comparison of the formula with previous works

 where $J(\nu) = \Gamma(-\nu/2)\Gamma((3+\nu)/2)/\sqrt{\pi}$.

-The measured $T_c$ for twisted bilayer graphene (tBLG) is taken from Ref.\cite{TBLG} and the one for cuprates is taken to be \SI{100}{\kelvin} as a typical value.
-We use parameters relevant for tBLG in Fig.~\ref{fig:OtherTc} (a), and those relevant for cuprates in Fig.~\ref{fig:OtherTc} (b).
-We pick $\nu = -1/3$ for tBLG and $\nu = -1/4$ for cuprates, which corresponds to the leading order high-order VHS for systems with $C_3$ symmetry and $D_4$ symmetry respectively.
-The tBLG plot is not compatible with the VHS result since Labb\'e and Bok assumes that the flat band range $\Lambda_{FB}$ is much larger compared to the Debye frequency $\epsilon_D$, which does not hold in tBLG.
+Now we compare the transition temperature $T_c$ among these various DOS setups.
+It is important to normalize the number of states to make a fair comparison.
+If we normalize the number of states within the bandwidth $W$, the difference among various DOS setup are negligible since $W \gg \Lambda$.
+If we instead normalize the number of states within the bandwidth $\Lambda$, we find $\alpha = 1/(\nu + 1)$ in the enhanced DOS scenario and $n_1 = -1 + 1/(\nu + 1)$ in the VHS scenario.
+We also include a rescaled DOS for the BCS scenario by normalizing the number of states within Debye frequency $\epsilon_D$ (Fig.~\ref{fig:OtherTc}a).
+We plot $T_c$ as a function of the retarded interaction $\lambda^* = \lambda - \mu^*$ in Fig.~\ref{fig:OtherTc}b-c, with parameters relevant for tBLG in Fig.~\ref{fig:OtherTc}b, and those for cuprates in Fig.~\ref{fig:OtherTc}c.
+In particular, we pick $\nu = -1/3$ for tBLG and $\nu = -1/4$ for cuprates, which corresponds to the leading order high-order VHS for systems with $C_3$ symmetry and $D_4$ symmetry respectively.
+The tBLG plot is not compatible with the VHS result since Labb\'e and Bok assumes that the flat band range $\Lambda$ is much larger compared to the Debye frequency $\epsilon_D$, which does not hold in tBLG.

 \end{appendix}